rockettheme/docs/Docs/magento/basic/store_categories.md

 To get your store up and running, you really only need to concentrate on the **General Information** tab and the **Name, Is Active, and Include Navigation Menu** settings.
 You will want to come back to this menu to assign products once you've reached a point where products are created and assignment is needed.

-The **Name** you gives your root category a name, and this is basically a background resource that doesn't need to appear anywhere on the frontend.
+The **Name** you gives your root category a name, and this is basically a background resource that does not need to appear anywhere on the frontend.
 It is the name you can best associate with your assigned store.
-Typically, users opt to stick with "Default Category" if they're just using a single root category and further organizing products by subcategory.
+Typically, users opt to stick with "Default Category" if they are just using a single root category and further organizing products by subcategory.

 Your root category needs to be **active** in order to be assigned.
 Once you've set your category up to your personal preferences, just hit the **Save Category** button in the upper-right area of the page.